lukecav/awesome-wp-speed-up/README.md

 * [Smart WordPress](https://wordpress.org/plugins/smart-wp/) - Optimize the caching behavior of your Website the easy way and reload pages only if something has been changed.
 * [Fast WordPress](https://wordpress.org/plugins/fast-wp/) - Speed Up your WordPress page the easy way and optimize your site's assets.
 * [Lean WP](https://wordpress.org/plugins/lean-wp/) - Lean WP does a great job cleaning up the WordPress backend (Dashboard) and frontend.
+* [Disable Author Pages](https://github.com/staude/disable-author-pages/) - Disable the author pages in WordPress and redirect to the homepage.

 ## Database Optimization Plugins
 * [WP-Optimize](https://wordpress.org/plugins/wp-optimize/) - WP-Optimize is an effective tool for automatically cleaning your WordPress database so that it runs at maximum efficiency.